Have you ever laughed until you cried? I have. Probably one too many times.

-Another time – as my friend and I we were getting ready to have lunch I noticed she had a dryer sheet hanging out from the bottom of her leggings.
+Another time, as my friend and I were chatting in the lunch room, I noticed she had a dryer sheet hanging out from the bottom of her leggings.
 She was laughing because she didn’t even notice it.
-So, she reached down to pull it out (in front of a lunch room full of people) and it was really a pair of her underwear.
+So, she reached down to pull it out (in front of a lunchroom full of people) but to our surprise, as she lifted the dryer sheet high in the air, it was in fact a pair of her underwear.
+“TA-DA!”

 PINTEREST: HOW TO FIX A FAUX PAS

 Remember how I mentioned this team was creative?
-One time my friend confused a retirement card for a birthday card, or was it a birthday card for a sympathy card?
-I can’t remember…. but we were in a panic.
-She wrote the wrong message in the wrong card and there was no time to get a new one.
+My one coworker confused a retirement card for a sympathy card?
+The two were being passed around at the same time.
+We were in a panic.
+You don’t tell someone that’s about to retire…. you’re sorry and you’ll keep them in your prayers.
 She stayed calm.
 Her message was on the corner of the card so she cut it out, creating the look of a bite mark and wrote “Take a bite out of life!”
 GENIUS!!

 NO PEEING ON THE POTTED PLANT

 But my all-time favorite is when the receptionist up front was busy typing and heard the front lobby door open.
 She could only see the top of the door over the high counter top when she was sitting.
 She waited, but nobody came up to the desk.
 When she stood up to see who was there, a woman who had come in from the street was squatting in one of the big potted plants in the reception area, relieving herself.
 Needless to say, we lost FERN that day.
 So, one of our team members reluctantly agreed to make a “No Peeing on the Potted Plant” poster.
-(It was peer pressure.)
 We hung them everywhere.
 Even handed them out at the next meeting.
-I don’t have her copy, but it was something like this.

 To this day, I keep in touch with this group of girls.
 They’re still a riot.
 I hope when they read this post they remind me of the many other stories so I have a “PART II” to share with you!